The Dancing Fox Restaurant

 Please note: We are currently no longer taking reservations for the restaurant.
 Our advice to avoid the crowd is come early or later if you can.

 The oven that we use was designed in Barcelona, Spain by J. Llopis, which is where each brick was shipped from to construct the oven on site.
-The combination that it provides of smooth, radiant heat from the wood fire and added steam vapor through built in water chambers make for a crust that is soft yet beautifully caramelized.
+The combination that it provides of smooth, radiant heat and added steam vapor through built in water chambers make for a crust that is soft yet beautifully caramelized.
 In addition, it ensures plenty of moisture is retained within the bread itself.

 After the morning bake of bread, sandwich rolls, hamburger buns, tortillas and crackers, we fire up the oven to 700°F to bake pizzas for our lunch and dinner service.
 Because of its efficient design, this only requires one or two fires and it will retain that heat for the next morning’s bake.